Housing related support

 How does it work?

-Someone you’re working with must fill in the online request form for you.
-If you’re vulnerable you may already have support available, such as sheltered housing schemes, a hostel or a refuge.
+Someone you are working with must fill in the Homelessness prevention service request for you.
+If you are vulnerable you may already have support available, such as sheltered housing schemes, a hostel or a refuge.

 Who can access housing related support?